DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

 ![image alt text](./media/screenshot-20170404-124037.png)

+In a 3-legged flow, Apigee Edge acts as the OAuth authorization server.
+Its role is to generate access tokens, validate access tokens, and proxy authorized requests for protected resources on to the resource server.
+Apigee Edge delegates user authentication to the Identity Provider.

 # Pre-requisites

 1. You have a login to Apigee Edge, and your organization includes the devjam oauth2-ac API proxy.
 Your lab proctor can help with that, or you can deploy your own.
 See [the proxy bundle](../../../Resources/oauth2-ac).